TsinghuaDong/tsinghuadong.github.io/index.md

 layout: default
 ---

-# Bio
+# About me

 * * *

-I will be joining the Institute for Network Sciences and Cyberspace at Tsinghua University as an Assistant Research Professor (or Assistant Researcher, 助理研究员 in Chinese) in Fall 2021.
-Now, I am a postdoc in the Department of Computer Science & Technology at Tsinghua University.
+I am an Assistant Research Professor (or Assistant Researcher, 助理研究员 in Chinese) at the Institute for Network Sciences and Cyberspace, Tsinghua University.
+I was a postdoc in the Department of Computer Science & Technology at Tsinghua University.
 I received my Ph.D. in the Department of Computer Science & Technology at Tsinghua University.
-I received my B.E. in the Department of Computer Science and Engineering at HIT.
+I received my B.E. in the Department of Computer Science and Engineering at Harbin Institute of Technology.

-My research interests include network management and measurement, transport protocols, and satellite internet.
+My research interests include network management and measurement and network transport optimization.

 **Email**: dongenhuan \[AT\] tsinghua \[dot\] edu \[dot\] cn